devilicecream/pymorm/README.md

 # Updates

-Added `__defaults__` property in `MongoObject`, used to declare default values for documents.
+    * 0.3.0   Added `__defaults__` property in `MongoObject`, used to declare default values for documents.
               The fields in `__defaults__` can also be callable.
 The callable will be called the first time the document is retrieved through the library.

+    * 0.3.3   Cleaner mapping for returned documents.
+No need to monkeypatch the Cursor class anymore

 ## Example